observIQ/bindplane-agent/docs/installation-windows.md

 Installation artifacts are signed.
 Information on verifying the signature can be found at [Verifying Artifact Signatures](./verify-signature.md).

-### Managed Mode
+### OpAMP Management

-To install the agent with an OpAMP connection configuration set the following flags.
+To install the agent and connect the supervisor to an OpAMP management platform, set the following flags.

 ```sh
 msiexec /i "https://github.com/observIQ/bindplane-agent/releases/latest/download/observiq-otel-collector.msi" /quiet ENABLEMANAGEMENT=1 OPAMPENDPOINT=<your_endpoint> OPAMPSECRETKEY=<secret-key>